 There is no substitute for having a top quality product or service, and writing engaging, interesting original content.
 You can however help google (and readers) find your content by including your Keywords in:

 >Your page or post title (and url slug)

 >Somewhere in the middle and near the end

 Don’t overuse your keyword phrase, or you may be penalised for “Keyword Stuffing”.

-Also, remember that many visitors will be scanning your website on their mobile phone.
+Also, remember that many visitors will be scanning your website on their mobile phones.
 Avoid using lots of long sentences and unbroken paragraphs.
 Try to be relatively concise, and break the text up with plenty of subheadings and bullet points.

-Be sure to read my comprehensive guide to writing SEO friendly content here.
+Be sure to read my comprehensive guide to writing SEO-friendly content here.